 NASA astronauts Doug Hurley (left) and Bob Behnken during crew extraction rehearsals from the SpaceX Crew Dragon, 13 August 2019 at Cape Canaveral, Florida.
 Credit: (NASA/Bill Ingalls)

-What will the Crew Dragon launch involve?
+What did the Crew Dragon launch involve?

-Once the mission is complete, Crew Dragon will then undock with Behken and Hurley on board, and the journey back to Earth will begin.
+When the mission is complete, Crew Dragon will then undock with Behken and Hurley on board, and the journey back to Earth will begin.
 The spacecraft will re-enter Earth’s atmosphere and splash down in the Atlantic Ocean near Florida, where the astronauts will be picked up by a recovery vessel.

 If all goes to plan, NASA will certify Crew Dragon for future missions to the space station.